 Before we head south, we're going to make a little northern sidetrip.
 Better get used to the grain and bean warehouses.

 We've gone off on a branch road (MT220).
-Call the forest the "before."
+Call this view of the forest the "before" shot.

 Call the truck the "during."

 Call the cornfield the "after."

 Dusty, but under the leaves (which I shucked to make the point) there's gold.

 You get the contrast between primeval forest and modern agriculture.
 We're heading south now.
 Notice the sprinkling on the ground?

 Soybeans have blown out of or leaked from the river of trucks that run down the road.
 There's no other way to get to market.
 Brazil's high transport cost is the only thing saving American farmers from otherwise ruinous Brazilian competition.

 All the big boys are here, ADM and Cargill as well as Bunge.

 Shall be go shopping?
 How about a combine that's lost its reel?

 Or one that's found it?